Blue Earth County, Minnesota: History

 When Minnesota became a territory in 1849, the territorial government became interested in settling the river valley.
 In 1850 the first steamboat trip, starting in St. Paul, traveled on the Minnesota River and came to the Blue Earth River.
 The first Euro-American settlers, P. K. Johnson and Henry Jackson, debarked and settled in present-day Mankato.
 The ratification of the Mendota and Traverse des Sioux treaties in 1851 effectively forced the eastern Dakota to move to nearby reservations.

-The county of Blue Earth was created after a division of the Minnesota Territory on March 5, 1853, from portions of Dakota County and free territory.
+Blue Earth County was created after a division of the Minnesota Territory on March 5, 1853, from portions of Dakota County and free territory.
 It was named for the Blue Earth River.
 The first government officials were appointed by Alexander Ramsey, the territorial governor.
 That October the first election was held, with 22 ballots being taken.

 On February 27, 1855, the Winnebago (Ho-Chunk) ceded 897,900 acres of their reservation near Long Prairie in exchange for 200,000 acres on the Blue Earth River.
-On May 24, 1855, they relocated and became so successful at farming that neighboring American settlers coveted their land.
+On May 24, 1855, they relocated and became so successful at farming that neighboring settlers coveted their land.

 Blue Earth County is near the Lower Sioux reservation, which was created in 1858.
 Starvation on the reservation and the lack of timely arrival of government annuities led to the Dakota War of 1862, followed by removal of all Native Americans from the county.
 In 1868 the railroad's arrival promoted the county's growth and development by bringing immigrants and goods to the area.